 I am a visual artist.
 All my life I have known what I wanted to do — make things.
 In making something, which to me is a real joy, my passion is learning about how to build it.
 I just love the challenge of mastering new processes — thinking about innovations that can result in alternatives to the norm and experimenting with different approaches.
-By first visualizing in my head what I want to build, I can begin to troubleshoot before I start to draw on paper.
-Once I draw out the plan, I think about it again, refine my process and then eventually source materials and put the vision together as a tangible product.
 I like to make things that people can use.
-I believe art should not only be enjoyed, but it should also be something that communicates my original thought, or intent.
-My idea of success is being able to communicate my ideas through the experience of my work.
-With that in mind, what follows is the genesis of the VISISCREEN Story.
+My idea of success is being able to communicate my ideas through the experience of my work, which is the genesis of the VISISCREEN Story.

 The Visiscreen Story takes shape